 It’s great for point of use water heating, meaning you can have almost instant hot water in your kitchen sink, for example.
-It’s compact, making it a great fit for smaller spaces, or for use with other water heating units.
+It’s compact, making it a great fit for smaller spaces, or for use with other heating units.

 It requires 240 volts, and 13 kilowatts.
-Its space footprint is roughly 9 x 10 x 5 inches (yes, really) and is enough for smaller water usage.
+Its space footprint is roughly 9 x 10 x 5 inches (yes, really) and is enough for smaller usage.